Officials: Vegas patrol officer fatally shot; suspect held - NewsBreak

 “The incident demonstrates the dangers our officers face every day just putting on the uniform and doing their job,” said Lombardo, who did not immediately identify the other officer involved in the shooting.

-Police in North Las Vegas shot and killed a man Monday, after they said he pointed a gun at people while wearing a Halloween mask.
-Officers in neighboring Henderson were involved in a shooting Wednesday, although no gunshot injuries were reported.
+Police in North Las Vegas shot and killed a man Monday, after they said he pointed a gun at people while wearing a Halloween mask, and officers in neighboring Henderson were involved in a shooting Wednesday although no gunshot injuries were reported.

 Also, a Henderson police officer was wounded and a suspect was killed in a shooting Sept.
 26.